 Please follow his link for more information regarding his research:-

-Deirdre graduated with a B in Physiotherapy from University College Dublin in 1995.
+Deirdre graduated with a BSC in Physiotherapy from University College Dublin in 1995.
 She is a practicing member of the Irish Society of Chartered Physiotherapists.

 Deirdre has sixteen years physiotherapy experience specialising in the assessment and management of paediatric conditions in hospitals both in Dublin and Cork.
 Deirdre has developed a special interest in the area of paediatrics because of its versatility and complexity andshe really enjoys the innovative nature of working with children and their families.